 J. A. Ulio (signed)

 The Adjutant General”

-On August 2, 1942, the POWs arrived at Puerto Princess on Palawan Island to build an airfield while ten POWs worked as mechanics at a Japanese garage repairing trucks.
-The POW camp was designated 10-A and they occupied the old Constabulary barracks.
+It is not known when, but he was selected as a replacement worker for another detail to Palawan Island.
+The original POW detachment to the island arrived on August 12, 1942.
+The POW camp was designated 10-A and the POWs occupied the old Constabulary barracks.
 Since the quarters had fallen apart, the POWs spent the next week attempting to make the barracks livable.
-Food for the POWs was wormy rice and a cup of soup.
+Little is known about the food given to the POWs.
+What is known is that the food was wormy rice and a cup of soup.
 Those who were sick had their rations cut in half.

-It was in late February or early March 1943, that his mother received word that he was a Prisoner of War.
-His mother received this telegram from the War Department.
+It was in late February 1943, that his mother received word that he was a Prisoner of War in a telegram from the War Department.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE JOSEPH P HENDERSON IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=